Celebrate Maple Sugaring Season in Connecticut

 February and March are the peak sugaring months for more than 200 sugar-makers as they produce the sweetest maple syrup in the country.
 During those months, plumes of steam can be seen drifting from sugar houses and evaporators as you drive throughout Connecticut.

 Shop in person or online at Connecticut sugarhouses for locally made maple syrup, candy, peanuts, cream, kettle corn, fudge and beyond.
-Connecticut maple products can also be found at farmers markets across the state.
-Here are a couple places to find local sweet treats.
+Connecticut maple products can also be found at farmers' markets across the state.
+Here are a couple of places to find local sweet treats.

 Connecticut loves to celebrate maple season!
-Below are some of the top events to consider.
+Here are some of the most popular events happening this month:

 Maple Sugar Fest Sundays